Skip to content

 placement when a child is assigned to a special education classroom or to other special education services; placement occurs after the IFSP or IEP is written.

-preschool refers to classrooms that serve three to five year old children
+preschool refers to classrooms that serve children ages 3-5 years old.

 program specialist a specialist who is knowledgeable about special education and available programs, and is responsible for assuring that children receive needed available services.